 Our academics have a wealth of experience in organisations that will support you to connect your learning to the realities of business and management.
 You will be supported throughout by your Personal Tutor, who will work with you to map your career development and provide guidance on your learning.
 Belonging to the Roehampton Business School, gain access to our extensive range of employability events, including workshops, and employer exhibitions.
-Alongside this, we provide a wide range of other opportunities to develop and learn, including a career mentoring scheme and student-led Business Society.
+Alongside this, we provide a wide range of other opportunities to develop and learn, including a career mentoring scheme, student-led Business Society and online careers portal.

 You will graduate confident about your personal values, with knowledge and experience to solve business problems ethically and with an ongoing passion for continuous personal and professional development.